rsmith-nl/scripts/README.rst

 All Python scripts use Python 3 specific features.
 Most recently I converted ``str.format`` calls to f-strings, meaning that you'll need Python 3.6 or later for the Python scripts.

+Note that these scripts assume that Python 3 is installed as ``python``.

 Running tests